ory/hydra/docs/faq.md

 - [Recovering root client access](#recovering-root-client-access)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# FAQ

-This file keeps track of questions and discussions from Gitter and general help with various issues.

 ## How can I control SQL connection limits?